 Method 1.
 Resize C Drive to Smaller using EaseUS Free Partition Manager Software

-To shrink a partition, use your mouse to drag one of its ends to shrink partition space.
+Use your mouse to drag the end of the target partition to shrink partition space.

 Method 2.
 Adjust Drive to a Smaller Size using Disk Management

 Step 1.
 Type disk management in Search Box, click "Create and format hard disk partitions" to enter Disk Management.

 Step 2.
 Right-click the C: drive and select "Shrink Volume".